How to research the property market

-While it’s not rocket science, researching the property market comes down to a range of factors, including supply and demand, economic and demographic trends, as well as keeping tabs on future developments that may be scheduled in the pipeline.
+Researching the property market comes down to a range of factors, including supply and demand, economic and demographic trends, as well as keeping tabs on future developments that may be scheduled in the pipeline.
 We speak to the CEO of Metropole, Michael Yardney, to help us, and you, better understand property market research.

 You can leverage information offered by property data sources such as APM Price Finder, RP Data, realestate.com.au or Residex to help you understand different property markets.